atsign-company/labels/README.md

 ## Todo:

 GitHub don't (yet) seem to have a public API to update the label defaults in an org, but once they do it will be useful to sync those too.

-## Known issues:

-Labels with a : in the name or description will cause the Python YAML parser to throw exceptions.
-Labels that start with @ will cause the Python YAML parser to throw exceptions.